Adams State University and

 NASA's Colorado Space Grant Consortium Presents:

-The 2013 Robotics Challenge was on April 6th at the Great Sand Dunes National Park.
+The 2014 Robotics Challenge will be held on Saturday April 5th at the Great Sand Dunes National Park.

 Great Sand Dunes National Park - Just past the main Visitors Center

 8am Start and Concluding about 11:30am

 We had a hugely successful Challenge in April 2013 with about 100 people in attendance from students, advisers and unsuspecting Great Sand Dunes visitors.